l0uisgrange/zap/docs/src/lib/markdown/positioning.md

 })
 ```

-Note that some components can only be placed using one node, like operational amplifiers, grounds and transistors.
+Note that **some components can only be placed using one node**, like operational amplifiers, grounds and transistors.

 You can also customize the position of the component alongside the wire using the `position` parameter like below.